JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## UI overview

-%product% is available in the **Server-side analysis** tab of the **Problems** window of your IDE.
-This window is located in the lower-left part of the IDE user interface, and becomes visible once you open a report.

-After opening, the **Server-side analysis** tab shows the list of problems that were detected by Qodana.
+%product% is available in the **Server-Side Analysis** tab contained in the **Problems** window of your IDE and exposes the list of problems that were detected by Qodana.

 <img src="ide-plugin-tab-overview-1.png" dark-src="ide-plugin-tab-overview-1_dark.png" width="706" alt="Overview of the Qodana tab" border-effect="line"/>